johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.14 IFR Weather and Weather Services.md

 	3. Establishing [[Personal Minimums]]

 ### Completion Standards
-The learner must demonstrate the ability to use weather resources to obtain a weather briefing, make a competent go/no-go decision, determine if an  is required, ensure the alternate meets regulatory requirements, and obtain weather updates during flight.
+The learner must demonstrate the ability to use weather resources to obtain a weather briefing, make a competent go/no-go decision, and obtain weather updates during flight.

 ### Required Logbook Phraseology